atush-dhakal/GT-MW-Notifier/README.md

 ```
     pip install -r requirements.txt
 ```
 This will install all the dependencies used in the project.
 Make sure your have the `venv` enabled.
+This file is required by GCP for deploying.

 ## Adding configs
 We will be adding any configuration values and API keys in `config.ini` file.